An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Experimental Details

-An additional experiment we conducted was to compare the policies trained in the ``real'' environment, \gat{}-grounded simulator and \garat{}-grounded simulator.
-This comparison is done by deploying them in the ``real'' environment from the same initial state.
-As we can see in Figure \ref{fig:real_pol}, the policies trained in the ``real'' environment and the \garat{}-grounded simulator behave similarly, while the one trained in the \gat{}-grounded simulator acts differently.
+An additional experiment we conducted was to compare the policies trained in the target environment, \gat{}-grounded source environment and \garat{}-grounded source environment.
+This comparison is done by deploying them in the target environment from the same initial state.
+As we can see in Figure \ref{fig:real_pol}, the policies trained in the target environment and the \garat{}-grounded source environment behave similarly, while the one trained in the \gat{}-grounded source environment acts differently.
 This comparison is another qualitative one.
 How well these policies perform in w.r.t. the task at hand is explored in detail in Section \ref{sec:exp_transfer}.